David Bowie — Every Era, Every Alter Ego, No Ads

 "Hey Google, next track" / Siri Use Google Assistant on Android or Siri Now Playing on iOS to skip tracks by voice.
 (This is your phone's assistant — Mixtuby has no built-in voice command.)

 With the screen on and Mixtuby in the foreground, these controls work for everyone.
-For the real hands-free case — screen off or phone in your pocket — you need YouTube Premium (see "How do I listen with the screen locked?" above).
+The real hands-free case — screen off or phone in your pocket — depends on your device and browser, not on Mixtuby (see "How do I listen with the screen locked?" above).

 You're offline